texel-org/xkcd-color-language/README.md

 ## Using the Raw Data

 The raw XKCD survey data has over 3M records and hundreds of thousands of unique color names.
 However, there is a lot of spam, typos, troll responses, and so on.
 Although this repo distributes a very short list of terms, you can get access to the 'cleaned' data using the steps below, which gives you 90K+ color terms, each with their associated RGB value.
+This may be useful for data mining, and also accessing the raw RGB values associated with each term.
+The majority of answers sit in the top couple hundred labels ("green" has 310K+ votes across 92K+ users), and then it tapes off quickly ("pale violet" has 633 votes across 544 users).

-This may be useful for data mining.
-The top-voted 5000 color names should be fairly decent, but after that there will be a long tail of typos, poor responses, and potentially some vulgarities.
-For data mining, you might want to use a minimum vote, such as ~20, and you may also want to filter outliers
+Ranked by the number of unique users per label, the top 5000 color names should be fairly decent, but after that there will be a long tail of typos, poor responses, and potentially some vulgarities.

 ### Download Files and Clean

-Download the [CSV files](https://drive.google.com/drive/folders/1eptbvVtgalKMYuSuZNOZBk1XKh0rqljF?usp=sharing) (`answers.csv` and `users.csv`) and save them in the `data/xkcd` folder, then run:
+Download the [CSV files](https://drive.google.com/drive/folders/1eptbvVtgalKMYuSuZNOZBk1XKh0rqljF?usp=sharing) (`answers.csv` and `users.csv`) or generate them from raw SQLite data (see [How the CSV Was Generated](#how-the-csv-was-generated)), and save them into the `data/xkcd` folder, then run:

 ```sh
 node src/clean-data.js
 ```

-You can include `--skip-color-blind` or `--skip-non-english` options, but note that you may lose some valuable data, as for example many users will put another language even if they answer in English.
-For the distribution files, I've left these filters disabled.
-You can include `--debug` to see what top-voted terms were culled.
+You can include `--skip-color-blind` or `--skip-non-english` options to skip color blind and non-English users respectively, but note that you may lose some valuable data, as for example many users will put another language even if they answer in English.
+These options are disabled by default.

+You can include `--debug` to see what top-voted terms were culled during this cleanup phase.

 This will render `data/xkcd/answers.compact.json` which is an array of 3 or 4 element arrays: